On uniqueness of coefficient identification in the Bloch-Torrey equation for magnetic resonance imaging: Uniqueness

 with $t_J=\tau^{(J)}+2\taup$, cf. \eqref{Mperp_ex_90_rect_B}, \eqref{Mperp_ex_180-tau-90_rect_B}, we obtain

 This is indeed the Fr\'{e}chet derivative of $F^{ex}$ in the topology of the spaces $\mathbb{X}^{img}$, $\mathbb{Y}^{3N}$ defined in \eqref{X}, \eqref{Y}.

-Dependency on $t$ under the Fourier transform operator can be eliminated by differentiation with respect to time (as we did in \eqref{reconR2_rect}) or by taking combinations of these values, as we do here in order to avoid ill-posedness due to differentiation.
+Dependency on $t$ under the Fourier transform operator can be eliminated by differentiation with respect to time (see, e.g., the appendix), or by taking combinations of these values, as we do here in order to avoid ill-posedness due to differentiation.
 (In fact, differentiation would be impossible in our function space setting $\mathbb{Y}=L^q(0,T)$.)

 This in its turn with $\tII-\taup=\tauone+\taup$, $\tIII-\taup=\tautwo+\taup$ yields

 with $\psi(\tau)=e^{R_{1,\text{ref}}\tau}(1-2e^{-R_{1,\text{ref}}\tau})(1+\tfrac{\taup}{\tau})$.
 Therefore, we successively obtain $\mathcal{F}\left[c^-_j \,\uld{R}_2^*M^{eq}_{\text{ref}} \right]\circ{\vec k}$, $\mathcal{F}\left[c^-_j \,\uld{R}_1M^{eq}_{\text{ref}} \right]\circ{\vec k}$, and $\mathcal{F}\left[c^-_j \,\uld{M}^{eq} \right]\circ{\vec k}$ from \eqref{R2fromF}, \eqref{R1fromF}, \eqref{F_ex_derivativeI}.
 This together with \eqref{CI} and the fact that we have defined the topology on $\mathbb{X}^{img}$ by $L^q(\Omega)$ spaces and $M^{eq}_{\text{ref}}$ is bounded away from zero, implies existence of a constant $C_{ex}'$ such that \eqref{stab_ex_lin} holds.
 The Implicit Function Theorem thus allows us to conclude that \eqref{stab_ex} holds in a neighborhood of $x^{img}_{\text{ref}}$. \begin{proposition} Let $c_j^-$, $j\in\{1,\ldots,N\}$, ${\vec G}\in L^\infty(0,T;\mathbb{R}^3)$ piecewise continuous, $\vec k$ according to \eqref{kt} and $\Xpar\subseteq L^2(\Omega)\cap L^\infty(\Omega)$ be chosen such that \eqref{CI} holds; moreover, let $0<\tauone<\tautwo$. \\ For any $x^{img}_{\text{ref}}$ satisfying \eqref{MrefR1refR2ref}, there exist $\rho>0$, $C_{ex}>0$, $C_{ex}'>0$, such that \eqref{stab_ex}, \eqref{stab_ex_lin} hold with $U=\mathcal{B}_\rho^{\mathbb{X}^{img}}(x^{img}_{\text{ref}})$. \end{proposition}